HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ##### Challenges
-For successful PCI procedure, It is necessary to quantify abstract and complex factors, such as doctor's experience and medical knowledge, as proper numerical values in system.
+For successful PCI procedure, it is necessary to quantify abstract and complex factors, such as doctor's experience and medical knowledge, as proper numerical values in system.
 Performing this task, we considered the following issues

 <div class="posts__item">